PLUVICTO- lutetium lu 177 vipivotide tetraxetan injection, solution

 Adverse reactions leading to a dose reduction of PLUVICTO occurred in 6% of patients.
 The most frequent (≥ 1%) adverse reactions leading to a dose reduction of PLUVICTO in patients who received PLUVICTO plus BSoC were thrombocytopenia (1.9%) and anemia (1.3%).

-Table 3 and Table 4 summarize the incidence of adverse reactions and laboratory abnormalities, respectively.
+Table 5 and Table 6 summarize the incidence of adverse reactions and laboratory abnormalities, respectively, in VISION.

-Table 3: Adverse Reactions (≥ 5%) in Patients With PSMA-positive mCRPC Who Received PLUVICTO Plus BSoC in VISION
+Table 5: Adverse Reactions (≥ 10%) in Patients With PSMA-Positive mCRPC Who Received PLUVICTO Plus BSoC in VISION

 Abbreviation: BSoC, best standard of care.